-To help you do the best you can, I am giving you a grading rubric for the discussion postings and replies:
+To help you do the best you can, use the following rubric for the discussion postings and replies:

-- Original Posts: (worth up to 30 points) - First and foremost, always read the instructions for each discussion and make sure to address all that is asked thoroughly and with detail. - A 20-30 point post addresses all or most of what was specifically asked for in the instructions in an organized and detailed way; can include personal experience when relevant; includes at least the minimum number of words (150). - A 10-19 point post: did not thoroughly address the topic; reference to some type of course material; some personal reference but may not clearly connect to the course material or topic; did not thoroughly address the topic; includes at least the minimum number words (150). - A 0-9 point post has incorrect information; does not address what was asked in the instructions, has no reference to relevant material; irrelevant ideas; does not meet the minimum number of words (150); is repetitious; no post. - Reply Posts: (worth up to 6 points) - For your replies, do not repeat what was written in the original post you are responding to or what you wrote in your own original post.
-The response post must contain new or different information.
-Also, if another student in the course has responded to an original post before you, read the original post, the response post or posts, and make sure you don't repeat what was stated in any of the posts. - Always follow the instructions provided for each discussions response.
+- Original Posts: (worth up to 50 points) - First and foremost, always read the instructions for each discussion and make sure to address all that is asked thoroughly and with detail. - A 35 to 50 point post addresses all or most of what was specifically asked for in the instructions in an organized and detailed way; can include personal experience when relevant; includes at least the minimum number of words (250), three or fewer writing errors (spelling, grammar, punctuation, etc.) - A 20 to 34 point post: did not thoroughly address the topic; reference to some type of course material; some personal reference but may not clearly connect to the course material or topic; did not thoroughly address the topic; includes at least the minimum number words (250). - A 0-19 point post has incorrect information; does not address all that what was asked in the instructions, has no reference to relevant material; irrelevant ideas; does not meet the minimum number of words (250); is repetitious; no post. - Reply Posts: (worth up to 5 points) - For your replies, do not repeat what was written in the original post you are responding to or repeat what you wrote in your own original post.
+The reply post must contain new or different information.
+Also, if another student in the course has responded to an original post before you, read the original post, the reply post or posts, and make sure you don't repeat what was stated in any of the posts.

+- Always follow the instructions provided for each discussion's reply.
 What I ask you to discuss in your reply is not the same for all discussions.
 Note that I will never ask you to write about what you agreed with.
-What I'm looking for in a response post is new and/or different information, opinion, or interpretation of the topic. - A 5 to 6 point reply. is a reply that: explicitly references ideas in the textbook or information you found through research; gives personal commentary in a constructive way; may correct an incorrect posting in a respectful way; elaborates on the ideas and questions posed in the original post; reflects a good understanding of the course material; and/or brings up course material that the original post did not include but was relevant; includes at least 150 words.

-- A 3 to 4 point reply is a reply that: briefly elaborates on the ideas and questions posed in the original post; is a personal response that may or may not clearly tie to the original post but is somewhat relevant; repeated too much of original post; includes at least 150 words. - A 0-2 point reply is a reply that: includes brief encouragement; is a statement of agreement or disagreement; is an unclear or offensive response; does not meet the minimum number of words; no reply.
+What I'm looking for in a reply post is new and/or different information, opinion, or interpretation of the topic. - A 4 to 5 point reply. is a reply that: explicitly references ideas in the textbook or information you found through research; gives personal commentary in a constructive way; may correct an incorrect posting in a respectful way; elaborates on the ideas and questions posed in the original post; reflects a good understanding of the course material; and/or brings up course material that the original post did not include but was relevant; includes at least 100 words. - A 2 to 3 point reply is a reply that: briefly elaborates on the ideas and questions posed in the original post; is a personal reply that may or may not clearly tie to the original post but is somewhat relevant; repeated too much of original post; includes at least 100 words. - A 0-1 point reply is a reply that: includes brief encouragement; is a statement of agreement or disagreement; is an unclear or offensive reply; does not meet the minimum number of words; no reply.

-Note: Even if your reply posts meet the 150 minimum word count, all of the words you use may not be applied toward satisfying the word count.
+Note: Even if your reply posts meet the 100 minimum word count, all of the words you use may not be applied toward satisfying the word count.
 For example, stating "You did a really good job," "I totally agree with you," are words that add nothing new to the conversation.
 These are nice things to state, just do not include them in meeting the word count.
-In other words, just because you wrote 150 or more words does not mean that all of the words will be included in the minimum required word count.
+In other words, just because you wrote 100 or more words does not mean that all of the words will be included in the minimum required word count.